AfroFuturism series about

 https://omocpress.wordpress.com/2021/03/27/378/

 "On the tenth of June in 2017 I took the train from Oakland to Sacramento, a longtime favorite route for me.
-Rain was falling, an unusual event lately, as we wound through the marshlands and behind the sugar cane factory.
+Rain was falling as we wound the marshlands and the sugar cane factory.
 The cars were full, and people were talkative, laughing and joking with strangers.
-I recognized five spoken languages, received a gift of tacos and some cookies, and had ample time to think about the way common struggle in California has shaped our recent history.
+I recognized five spoken languages, received a gift of tacos and cookies, and thought about the way common struggle in California has shaped our recent history.
 It is important, essential, that we stand together.
 For this to have lasting results, we first need to understand our history, and the work of artist Ray Gonzales is a torch held high for that understanding."

 https://www.mansfieldceramics.com/cap-articles/telling-stories-ray-gonzales-at-axis...